-The average processing time for all claims is 2.6 months; for all claims 28 percent required correspondence and 72 percent did not require correspondence.
+The average processing time for all claims is 3.2 months; for all claims 26 percent required correspondence and 74 percent did not require correspondence.
 Refer to the charts below for details on eService, Deposit Ticket, and Mail claims, with breakouts for claims with and without correspondence.
+Please note that the Office is not currently mailing certificates of registration due to the COVID-19 pandemic, but you can check our public catalog to see if your application has been approved.
+Click here for more information on COVID-19-related updates.

-eService Claims: online application with uploaded digital deposit (approximately 95 percent of all applications)
+eService Claims: online application with uploaded digital deposit (approximately 74 percent of all applications)